syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Getting-Started.md

 **Method 2: Adding SfAutoComplete reference from toolbox**

-Syncfusion® also provides Xamarin Toolbox.
+Syncfusion<sup>®</sup> also provides Xamarin Toolbox.
 Using this toolbox, you can drag the [`SfAutoComplete`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html) control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
-To install Syncfusion® Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).
+To install Syncfusion<sup>®</sup> Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding SfAutoComplete assemblies manually from the installed location**